 Results of the preliminary round will be emailed to applicants by October 31, 2016.
 Based on the recommendations of our faculty, live auditions will be scheduled for qualified applicants.
 The applicant will indicate preferred audition dates, times, and locations on his or her initial application.
 If invited to the live round, the TMC will contact you via email to schedule your audition as soon as possible.

 Live Audition Dates and Locations:

 Los Angeles: November 12, 2016

 Chicago: November 14, 2016

 New York City: November 16, 17, & 18, 2016

 Live Audition Repertoire & Requirements:

-Singerssinging in the live round should present a total of FIVE selections: art songs in three different languages and two arias in two different languages; at least one aria and one art song must be in English.
-A contemporary work is required as one of the selections.
-An accompanist is provided at the audition, although singers may bring their own if they wish.
+Singers singing in the live round should present a total of FIVE selections: art songs in three different languages and two arias in two different languages; at least one aria and one art song must be in English.
+A work in a contemporary or modernist idiom* is required as one of the selections (most works written after 1950 would certainly fall into this category, although works by Stravinsky or Schoenberg, for example, would also be suitable).
+A pianist is provided at the audition although singers may bring their own if they wish.